nasser/magic/_posts/2017-10-16-the-analyzer.md

  :top-level true}
 ```

 The simplest usage takes a single form and provides an Abstract Syntax Tree describing it.
-ASTs here are not special types or data structures, but simple Clojure hashmaps.
+ASTs here are not special types or data structures, but simple Clojure hash-maps.
 The analysis of the literal keyword `:hello` reveals the kind of form it is, `:op :const`, the environment it was analyzed in, `:env {:context :ctx/expr, :locals {}, :ns user}`, and other information.

-Invoking a var produces a bigger hashmap.
+Invoking a var produces a bigger hash-map.

 ```clj
 user> (pprint (magic.analyzer/analyze '(str 1)))